6 Anger Management Tips To Try The Next Time You’re Angry

 5. Become A Better Listener

-Finally, while you probably see the merits of being a good listener, you might be wondering why it’s allegedly relevant to anger management strategies.
+Finally, while you probably see the merits of demonstrating good listening skills, you might be wondering why it’s allegedly relevant to anger management strategies.

 Essentially, the thought is that if you can learn to listen “actively”.
 Then, you enhance every moment of communication between yourself and others.
 This reduces the potential for misunderstandings.
 It also fosters empathy and often reduces feelings of irritation before they get a chance to grow into full-blown anger.